iqunet/tutorials/_posts/2024-08-16-anomaly-detection-vibration.md

    />
    <figcaption>
      Figure 25: The Canvas plugin of the iQunet edge server allows the user to build custom dashboards.
-In this screenshot, the dashboard shows the 50% median rolling estimate of the autoencoder anomaly score for 4 sensors on the vibratory screen. <br><i>[Click image to enlarge]</i>
+In this screenshot, the page shows the 50% median rolling estimate of the autoencoder anomaly score for 4 sensors on the vibratory screen. <br><i>[Click image to enlarge]</i>
    </figcaption>